- The Famous Mona Lisa

 - The History of Alexander (several pieces) by Charles Le Brun

-Each masterpiece within the museum, from the Winged Victory of Samothrace to the Venus de Milo, is definitely worth a look.
+Each masterpiece, from the Winged Victory of Samothrace to the Venus de Milo, is worth a look.
 There are few museums in the world with such an impressive collection.

 You can find the Louvre in Paris’ 1st Arrondissement, by the Tuileries Garden and the Tuileries Palace.
-It’s the most popular cultural site in France and is even visited more than the Eiffel Tower and Notre Dame.
+It’s the most popular cultural site in France, visited more than the Eiffel Tower and Notre Dame.